qjiangzhao/TEtrimmer/README.md

   --help                          Show this message and exit.
 ```
-The TEtrimmer GUI can also be used to check other TE consensus libraries like the TE library directly from EDTA2,
+The TEtrimmer GUI can also be used to check other TE consensus libraries like the TE library directly from EDTA,
 RepeatModeler2, REPET, and other tools.
 ```commandline
 # Use --help to see all options